jcarpenter/joshcarpenter.ca/src/posts/storms.md

 Per the 2019 IPCC Ocean and Cryosphere report:

-> "\[C\]limate change...is increasingly driving extreme climate and weather events across the globe including compound events (high confidence)...\[T\]he number of recent studies and wide range of phenomena addressed suggests increasing influence of climate change on extreme events."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> \[C\]limate change...is increasingly driving extreme climate and weather events across the globe including compound events (high confidence)...\[T\]he number of recent studies and wide range of phenomena addressed suggests increasing influence of climate change on extreme events.==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--10.==

 ### Hurricanes

 Climate change has increased the intensity of hurricanes.

-> "Anthropogenic climate change has increased precipitation, winds and extreme sea level events associated with a number of observed tropical- and extra-tropical cyclones (high confidence).
-For example, studies have shown that the rainfall intensity of tropical cyclone Harvey increased by at least 8% due to climate change."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Anthropogenic climate change has increased precipitation, winds and extreme sea level events associated with a number of observed tropical- and extra-tropical cyclones (high confidence).
+For example, studies have shown that the rainfall intensity of tropical cyclone Harvey increased by at least 8% due to climate change.==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 6--3.==

 [Hurricane Irma](https://en.wikipedia.org/wiki/Hurricane_Irma) and [Maria](https://en.wikipedia.org/wiki/Hurricane_Maria) were each "once in a generation", Category 5 storms.
 They came within two weeks of each other, in 2017. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
 2019. p.
 81.== Irma is regarded as the "worst natural disaster in recorded history" for the islands of Puerto Rico, the US Virgin Islands, and Dominican Republic.==[Hurricane Maria](https://en.wikipedia.org/w/index.php?title=Hurricane_Maria&oldid=923504199).
 Wikipedia.
 28 Oct 2019.
 Retrieved 22 Nov 2019.==

-> "Three major Caribbean storms, Harvey, Irma and Maria, occurred in 2017, with loss and damage to the tourism industries of Dominica, the British Virgin Islands, and Antigua and Barbuda estimated at US \$2.2 billion, and environmental recovery costs estimated at US \$6.8 million (UNDP, 2017)."==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
+> Three major Caribbean storms, Harvey, Irma and Maria, occurred in 2017, with loss and damage to the tourism industries of Dominica, the British Virgin Islands, and Antigua and Barbuda estimated at US \$2.2 billion, and environmental recovery costs estimated at US \$6.8 million (UNDP, 2017).==[The Ocean and Cryosphere in a Changing Climate](https://www.ipcc.ch/srocc/home/).
 Geneva, Switzerland: IPCC.
 25 Sep 2019.
 5--94.==

 Confidence varies on the degree to which human factors are the cause.==Worth remembering that IPCC estimates and assertions of confidence tend to be conservative.==

-> "\[T\]he report says there is "medium confidence" that human-caused climate change has already increased the amount of rainfall associated with some cyclones, as well as "low confidence" around increased wind speeds and "high confidence" of increases in their associated extreme sea level events."==[In-Depth Q&A: The IPCC's Special Report on the Ocean and Cryosphere](https://www.carbonbrief.org/in-depth-qa-the-ipccs-special-report-on-the-ocean-and-cryosphere).
+> \[T\]he report says there is "medium confidence" that human-caused climate change has already increased the amount of rainfall associated with some cyclones, as well as "low confidence" around increased wind speeds and "high confidence" of increases in their associated extreme sea level events.==[In-Depth Q&A: The IPCC's Special Report on the Ocean and Cryosphere](https://www.carbonbrief.org/in-depth-qa-the-ipccs-special-report-on-the-ocean-and-cryosphere).
 Carbon Brief.
 25 Sep 2019.
 Retrieved 15 Nov 2019.==

 Climate change makes hurricanes worse by...
 TODO